msft-teams/tools/TeamsSampleHub/README.md

 ### Publish your Sample Hub to your Azure subscription using Visual Studio

--   Download the Sample hub code from the repository and open in Visual studio explorer.
+-   Download the Sample Hub code from the repository and open in Visual studio explorer.

 -   In Visual Studio Solution Explorer, right-click the project and